kadena-io/pact/docs/en/pact-reference.md

 modules, while others are locked in some kind of escrow transaction: what's important is that the guard always be enforced for the given account, not what type of guard it is.

-Guards addresses all of these needs.
+Guards address all of these needs.
 Keysets are now just one type of guard, to which we add module guards, pact guards, and completely customizable "user guards".
 You can store any type of guard in the database using the `guard` type.
 The `keyset` type is still supported, but developers should switch to `guard` to enjoy the enhanced flexibility.